vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

-# Configure Virtual Container Hosts #
+# Configure Running Virtual Container Hosts #

 You can configure certain settings on an existing virtual container host (VCH) by using the `vic-machine configure` command.